-Todd J. Zywicki is George Mason University Foundation Professor of Law at George Mason University School of Law, Senior Scholar of the Mercatus Center at George Mason University, and Senior Fellow at the F.A.
+Todd J. Zywicki is a senior fellow at the Cato Institute, George Mason University Foundation Professor of Law at George Mason University School of Law, Senior Scholar of the Mercatus Center at George Mason University, and Senior Fellow at the F.A.
 Hayek Program for Advanced Study in Philosophy, Politics and Economics.
 In 2009, Professor Zywicki was the recipient of the Institute for Humane Studies 2009 Charles G. Koch Outstanding IHS Alum Award.
-He has served as Co-Editor of the Supreme Court Economic Review since 2006 and as Editor from 2001-2002.
-From 2003-2004, Professor Zywicki served as the Director of the Office of Policy Planning at the Federal Trade Commission.
+He has served as Co‐Editor of the Supreme Court Economic Review since 2006 and as Editor from 2001–2002.
+From 2003–2004, Professor Zywicki served as the Director of the Office of Policy Planning at the Federal Trade Commission.

 He teaches in the area of Bankruptcy, Contracts, Commercial Law, Business Associations, Law & Economics, and Public Choice and the Law.
 He has also taught at Vanderbilt University Law School, Georgetown University Law Center, Boston College Law School, and Mississippi College School of Law.